-At Swiss Re, all risk-taking activities are subject to our Group Risk Policy.
-The policy describes Swiss Re’s risk mandate, including our Group risk appetite framework, and articulates the Group’s four fundamental risk management principles.
+The Group Risk Policy describes Swiss Re’s risk mandate, including our Group risk appetite framework, and articulates the Group’s four fundamental risk management principles.
 We strive to apply these four principles consistently across all risk categories at Group, Business Unit and legal entity level:

 - Controlled risk-taking: financial strength and sustainable value creation are central to Swiss Re’s value proposition.
-We thus operate within a clearly defined risk policy and risk control framework.
+The Group thus operates within a clearly defined risk policy and risk control framework.

-- Clear accountability: our operations are based on the principle of delegated and clearly defined authority.
+- Clear accountability: Swiss Re’s operations are based on the principle of delegated and clearly defined authority.
 Individuals are accountable for the risks they take on, and their incentives are aligned with Swiss Re’s overall business objectives.

-- Independent risk controlling: dedicated specialised units within Risk Management monitor all risk-taking activities.
+- Independent risk controlling: dedicated units within Risk Management control all risk-taking activities.
 They are supported by independent Compliance and Group Internal Audit functions.

-The Swiss Re Group operates within a clearly defined risk policy and risk control framework, which comprises a body of standards that establishes an internal control system for managing risk.
-It defines key tasks, which represent the five core components of Swiss Re’s risk management cycle:
+Swiss Re operates within a clearly defined risk control framework.
+This comprises a body of standards that establish an internal control system for taking and managing risk.
+These standards set responsibilities for risk takers and risk controllers.
+The risk control framework defines five key tasks, which are the core components of Swiss Re’s risk management cycle:

-- Risk oversight of planning — ensures that the risk implications of plans are understood and determines whether the business and investment plans at Group and Business Unit level adhere to Swiss Re’s risk tolerance.
+- Risk oversight of planning: ensures that the risk implications of plans are understood and determines whether the business and investment plans adhere to Swiss Re’s risk appetite and tolerance.

 The Risk Management function facilitates risk awareness by promoting a forward-looking assessment of the Group’s risk profile.
 The function is integrated into the Group’s key business decisions, seeking to be a trusted partner within Swiss Re as well as for our external stakeholders.